mamonaco1973/mycorpus-docs/user-guide.md

 - SAML / OIDC login: included
 - Scheduled corpus rebuilds: included

-To inquire about a paid plan, contact support using the email address shown in the admin panel under the Plan tab.
+To inquire about a paid plan, contact your administrator.

 ---